Pritamneeviq57/ai-agent/SCHEDULED_WORKFLOW.md

 ## Benefits

 1. **Simple:** Single endpoint, no pre-scanning or scheduling needed
-2. **Efficient:** Skips meetings that already have summaries (no duplicate processing)
+2. **Efficient:** Checks for existing summaries before fetching transcripts (saves API calls)
+3. **User-specific:** Uses user ID (`TARGET_USER_ID`) to fetch transcriptions for the specified user
-3. **Comprehensive:** Fetches transcripts for all meetings from last 1 day (not just ended ones)
+4. **Comprehensive:** Fetches transcriptions for all meetings from last 1 day to now
+5. **Smart:** Only processes meetings with available transcriptions
-4. **Scalable:** Can handle multiple meetings per day
+6. **Scalable:** Can handle multiple meetings per day
-5. **Trackable:** Database tracks which meetings have been processed
+7. **Trackable:** Database tracks which meetings have been processed
-6. **Flexible:** Runs every 6 hours to catch all meetings throughout the day
+8. **Flexible:** Runs every 6 hours to catch all meetings throughout the day

 ## Troubleshooting

 ### Meetings not being processed?
 1. Check if `/process` is running every 6 hours
+2. Verify `TARGET_USER_ID` is configured correctly
-2. Verify meetings are from the last 1 day
+3. Verify meetings are from the last 1 day to now
-3. Check if meetings already have summaries (they will be skipped)
+4. Check if meetings already have summaries (they will be skipped)
-4. Verify transcripts are available in Graph API
+5. Verify transcriptions are available in Graph API for the user
+6. Check the `no_transcript` count in the response - meetings without transcriptions will be skipped

 ### Transcripts not available?
 - Transcripts may take time to appear after meeting ends